A.D. IX KAL. SEPT. MCLXIV A.U.C. ~ August 24, 410 A.D.

 “No, like this,” his partner guffawed back.
 Thwack.
 Metal stuck in the trunk, shaking the tree even more.
 He needed both hands to pull his weapon back out.

 Thud.
 Chunk.
 Whack.
 Crack.
-Irena wanted to scream, all the more just to put an end to their brainless tittering.
+Irena wanted to scream just to put an end to the brainless tittering.

 Even they bored eventually.
 “That’s enough,” scolded the first thug.
 “You know wood dulls the spikes.
 Let’s look somewhere else.
 The roads have been busy.
 Someone’s bound to be out there with a fat purse and a little extra weight on their shoulders.”